|Go to Page...|

 You are able to combine both ways of changing the AddOn's state.

-to be selectable at the AddOn manager again, which are “Out of date”, and thus totally disabled (not selectable).
+It was there before to enable those addons at the AddOn manager again, which are “Out of date”, and thus totally disabled (not selectable).

 “Out of date” does not mean they are not working anymore!